piotrostr/interview_prep/README.md

 - Result
 - Reflection (optional but nice)

+it is best described with examples in the interview preparation pdf

 ## Schedule

 Interview process takes 6 to 8 weeks, first step of the